-The banner takes up the entire page and interrupts the story like television ad-break.
+The banner takes up the entire page and interrupts the story like a television ad break.
 These CTA’s are instructing the prospect “when you’re done exploring these customers, this is where you go next”.

 The yellow highlighted text are quotes from the interview, as you can see this story is very quote heavy.

-Salesforce use Customer Success Stories heavily as a resource that customers can explore and gather social proof for new customers.
+Salesforce uses Customer Success Stories heavily as a resource that customers can explore and gather social proof for new customers.

 - Prospects are encouraged to find similar “tribe” members through filtering of a large number of stories.